 Wyoming does not recognize common-law marriages, including those formalized in other states.

 Same-sex couples can be married in Wyoming.
-This began in October 2014 when a U.S. District Court Judge found the 1977 ban of same-sex marriage unconstitutional.
+This began in October 2014 when a U.S. District Court Judge found the 1977 ban of same-sex marriage to be unconstitutional.
 Furthermore, in June 2015, the U.S. Supreme Court came to the same decision, which effectively legalized it throughout the country.

 If either person is 16 or 17 years of age, you will need the written, notarized consent of at least one parent or legal guardian.
 Applicants under 15 years of age will need permission from a court judge.